 Fiberglass pools are one-piece units created using a mold in a factory.
 This mold renders the sides and bottom of a swimming pool in various shapes and sizes, which get placed in the ground.
 These fiberglass pools feature other materials aside from fiberglass, and they get shipped anywhere people live.

 Each of these molded swimming pools consists of several different layers that contribute strength and support to the overall design.
 These layers fuse together to form an incredibly tough shell that can include features like a hot tub, built-in seating, and steps.
-You can find fiberglass pools in many shapes such as circles, rectangles, kidney, oval, and combination shapes.
+You can find fiberglass pools in many shapes such as circles, rectangles, kidneys, oval, and combination shapes.

 Many of these fiberglass pools are blue on the inside, but other colors are available.
 Some pools even feature interesting textures, graphics, or other accent art.
 The finishes available will vary from one company to another, and higher-end pools frequently come with added features.